Clock Auctions Augmented with Unreliable Advice: Clock Auctions Achieving the Best of Both Worlds

-In this section, we present a deterministic clock auction augmented with a prediction $\pred\in \feasible$ suggesting what is the social welfare-maximizing feasible set.
-Our auction leverages this prediction to achieve a good trade-off between consistency (see Equation~\eqref{def:consistency1}) and robustness.
-Recall that without predictions, no mechanism can achieve an \( O(\log^{1-\epsilon} n) \)-approximation for any arbitrarily small \( \epsilon \).
-The hope is to bypass this logarithmic barrier whenever the prediction is accurate, without hurting the robustness too much.
-One naive approach is to just serve the predicted set, which would yield 1-consistency, but it is not hard to see that it would suffer from unbounded robustness.
-On the other hand, ignoring the prediction and just running the WFCA would give us \( O(\log n) \) consistency with \( O(\log n) \) robustness.
-A guarantee one can hope for is small constant consistency with \( O(\log n) \) robustness, which is also referred to as "best-of-both-worlds."
-This is what our clock auction, formally defined in Mechanism~\ref{alg:follow-the-leader}, achieves.
-In fact, we can let the consistency be arbitrarily $1+\epsilon$ for an arbitrarily small constant $\epsilon>0$, while maintaining \( O(\frac{1}{\epsilon} \log n) \)-robustness.
-We also complement our positive result with a lower bound showing that this robustness bound is tight with respect to its dependence on both $n$ and $\epsilon$. \begin{theorem} For any downward-closed set system, Mechanism~\ref{alg:follow-the-leader} with parameter $\gamma = \frac{10(1+\epsilon)}{9\epsilon}$ is $(1+\epsilon)$-consistent and $O(\frac{1}{\epsilon}\log{n})$-robust for any constant $\epsilon > 0$. \end{theorem} The mechanism, named \cmech, is a clock auction that alternates between raising the price for bidders in the predicted set and the unpredicted set uniformly, while maintaining a balanced ratio between the target revenue from the predicted set and the rejected welfare of the unpredicted set.
-At a high level, in every iteration, the mechanism first pushes the unpredicted bidders only until we are about to lose the robustness guarantees based on the revenue already on hand.
-It then further pushes the unpredicted bidders, aiming to ensure the robustness guarantees is satisfied by the unpredicted set solely.
-If the unpredicted bidders all reject the offers during the process, the mechanism outputs the remaining active bidders in the predicted set.
-Otherwise, the mechanism switches to pushing the predicted set to match the current revenue obtained.
-If such revenue is achieved, we repeat the process; otherwise (if all predicted bidders reject), we run the WFCA on the remaining unpredicted bidders.
-We implicitly assume that the bidders choose the obviously dominant strategy to exit the auction whenever the clock price exceeds their value, and we learn the values at the exit of the bidders.
-Please see Mechanism~\ref{alg:follow-the-leader} for a formal description.
+The mechanism, called \cmech, is a clock auction that alternates between raising the price for bidders in the predicted and unpredicted sets, while maintaining a balanced ratio between the target revenue from the predicted set and the rejected welfare of the unpredicted set.
+At a high level, in each iteration, the mechanism first sets a new, higher revenue ``target'' \( R_t \) and pushes the unpredicted bidders only until the robustness guarantee based on current revenue is nearly at risk.
+It then further pushes the unpredicted bidders, aiming to ensure the robustness guarantee is satisfied solely by the unpredicted set.
+If all unpredicted bidders reject the offers during this process, the mechanism outputs the remaining active bidders in the predicted set.
+Otherwise, it switches to pushing the predicted set to match the current revenue obtained.
+If the target revenue is met, the process repeats; if all predicted bidders reject, the WFCA is run on the remaining unpredicted bidders.
+We assume that bidders choose the obviously dominant strategy of exiting the auction whenever the clock price exceeds their value, and we learn each bidder’s value upon their exit.